 If you’re thinking about learning Greek it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Greek language facts:

-With 182 characters when transliterated into English, Lopadotemachoselachogaleokranioleipsanodrimhypotrimmatosilphioparaomelitokatakechymenokichlepikossyphophattoperisteralektryonoptekephalliokigklopeleiolagoiosiraiobaphetraganopterygon is the longest Ancient Greek word.
+When transliterated into English, Lopadotemachoselachogaleokranioleipsanodrimhypotrimmatosilphioparaomelitokatakechymenokichlepikossyphophattoperisteralektryonoptekephalliokigklopeleiolagoiosiraiobaphetraganopterygon is the longest Ancient Greek word.
 It is a fictional dish and was created by Aristophanes in his comedy Assemblywomen.